NeilBetham/pymeter/README.md

     * The user and group may need to modified to fit your system
     * home should be changed to the root folder for pymeter
 * pymeter/__init__.py
-    * interfaceToMon Needs to be changed to the main network port to monitor
     * maxbw Needs to be changed to the theoretical max bandwidth of the port you are monitoring
+* pymeter/daemon.py
+	* iFace Needs to be changed to the main network port to monitor
+	* numSamples Needs to be changed to the number of samples to buffer for history graphing

 OS Support
 --------------